kubernetes/community/keps/sig-node/0014-runtime-class.md

 If the RuntimeClass cannot be resolved (e.g. doesn't exist) at Pod creation, then the request will be rejected in admission (controller to be detailed in a following update).
 If the RuntimeClass cannot be resolved by the Kubelet when `RunPodSandbox` should be called, then the Kubelet will fail the Pod.
 The admission check on a replica recreation will prevent the scheduler from thrashing.
+If the `RuntimeHandler` is not recognized by the CRI implementation, then `RunPodSandbox` will return an error.

 [RunPodSandboxRequest]: https://github.com/kubernetes/kubernetes/blob/b05a61e299777c2030fbcf27a396aff21b35f01b/pkg/kubelet/apis/cri/runtime/v1alpha2/api.proto#L344